 SECTION 7.2.
 A staff member may, however, use reasonable physical force against a student for the protection of the student or other persons or to protect property.
 Restraint of students in accordance with the School's policy on student seclusion, isolation, and restraint is not a violation of this policy.

-Cardiopulmonary Resuscitation Instruction Model Policy
+Cardiopulmonary Resuscitation Instruction Policy

 The Governing Board of The Leadership School adopts the following policy effective on that date that the policy is adopted by the Board.